 From this menu, you will see the option to enable waiting rooms by turning the toggle on as shown below.

 Additionally, you can control who is put in the waiting room.
-If you select Users not in your account as shown below, users with activated Rutgers Zoom accounts will be allowed to join your meeting directly, while those who do not have activated Rutgers accounts will be put in the waiting room.
+If you select Users not in your Account, then users in your particular type of Rutgers Zoom account—either Rutgers.zoom.us or Rutgers-HIPAA.zoom.us—will be allowed to join your meeting directly, and other users will be put in the waiting room.

 Link to this Answer